 The Greater Kankakee Airport is exploring the possibility of improvements to Runway 4/22.
 The improvements would be necessary to accommodate larger aircraft such as the Boeing 737 and McDonnell Douglass MD-80.
 In order to accommodate this size aircraft, the runway needs to be strengthened to withstand the additional weight.
-The taxiways will also need to be adjusted and include fillets so those airplanes will be able to make the turns between the terminal and runway.
+The taxiways will also need to be adjusted, included fillets, to these airplanes will be able to make the turns between the terminal and runway.
 After the improvements are completed, those larger aircraft will be able to readily use the airport.